handsontable/handsontable/docs/next/guides/internationalization/internationalization-i18n.md

 Handsontable.languages.getTranslatedPhrase('en-US', 'customKey'); // 'Hello world'
 ```

+## Using locales
+Handsontable uses by default `en-US` locale for actions performed on data.
+Operations such as filtering, searching, comparing data sometimes cast text to lower case (for example, while using ignore case option).
+Without specifying proper locale for data it can work  incorrectly.

+You don't need include any files to handle locales.
+Just use the `locale` key which should use structurally valid and canonicalized Unicode BCP 47 locale identifier (same as for the `languale` key).
+Please keep in mind that different locales may be set for different columns.

 ## Static Handsontable methods and properties

 Handsontable has a few static methods and properties connected with languages.
 They are stored in the `languages` key of the global `Handsontable` variable.
 All of them are described below.